-Fats have many essential functions in the human body, they are vital for hormone synthesis, the integrity of cells, energy production, absorption of fat-soluble vitamins, protection of vital organs and can be useful in providing insulation in specific activities, a deficiency of fat in the diet can lead to fatigue, low hormonal synthesis, vitamin mal-absorption and low energy.
+Fats have many essential functions in the human body, they are vital for hormone synthesis, the integrity of cells, energy production, absorption of fat-soluble vitamins, and protection of vital organs and can be useful in providing insulation in specific activities, a deficiency of fat in the diet can lead to fatigue, low hormonal synthesis, vitamin mal-absorption, and low energy.
 However, overeating fat can potentially lead to weight gain, so how much fat do we need?

 Functions of fats

 Fats are stored in adipose tissue and are the body’s most fruitful energy source when working at low intensity.
 In the presence of oxygen, during aerobic glycolysis, fat is the predominant fuel source.
 This makes fat an important energy source during long-distance, low-intensity, endurance-style exercise (long-distance running).
 This can be useful to a distance runner, as using fats as an energy source at low intensity can spare glycogen for higher intensity, preventing fatigue.